bstiles13/Carpe-Diem/README.md

-# Carpe-Diem
+# Carpe Diem

-Carpe Diem reinvents the homepage and bookmark experience.
+Reinvent your homepage and bookmark experience.
 Save and categorize your favorite websites, see the weather forecast in your city, and explore nearby events.
-React frontend and single-page architecture.
+SPA frontend is piloted by React.
 Backend features Node, Express, and MongoDB.
-Uses Yahoo Weather and Eventful APIs.
+APIs include Yahoo Weather and Eventful.

 ## Homepage